You will be surprised how ridiculously easy it is to make sour cream at home! You only need 2 ingredients!

 Useful tools and equipment

-There isn’t a whole lot you will need for making this recipe.
+There isn’t a whole lot you will need to make this recipe.

 How to make the sour cream